United States Regiments & Batteries > New YorkInfantry

 Battle of the Wilderness

-Major Thomas Touhy, Captain Peter Boyle, and 21 enlisted men were killed or mortally wounded, 68 men wounded and 8 missing.
+Major Thomas Touhy, Captain Peter Boyle, and 21 enlisted men were killed or mortally wounded, 68 men were wounded and 8 missing.

 May 8-21